The Ultimate Guide to Surfacing Welding Techniques

 Hardfacing wear-resistant or corrosion resistant layer II on workpiece surface

-Application field of surfacing
+Application fields of surfacing

 Mold manufacturing